howlingsails/logbooking/cap10.tech/_internal/brand_v2/copywriting-principles.md

 • **Avoid Fluff:** No empty buzzwords.
 Each sentence must carry meaning.
 • **Use Active Voice:** “We guide you through…” instead of “You will be guided through…”.
 • **Use Present Tense:** “You learn how to…” not “You will learn how to…” (unless referencing a scheduled event).
 • **Incorporate Nautical but Clear Metaphors:** Use “anchor,” “navigate,” “set sails,” but only if they serve a clear analogy.
 Avoid obscure terms.
+But also use other metaphors around captains of other types in sports or industry.
+Metaphors of sport or industry that relate to the subject matter are also acceptable.
+Make sure they are clear and useful
-• **Shorter Sentences:** Aim for 15–20 words per sentence.
+• **Shorter Sentences, but with some longer for a role of reading:** Aim for 15–20 words per sentence.
 Keep punctuation simple.
+No dashes.
+No numbers in lists unless explicitly requested.

 **D. Avoiding Pitfalls**
 • **No Corporate Jargon Overkill:** Don’t say “synergize,” “leverage,” or “paradigm shift.”
 Use plain language.